 We dropped our backpacks in the resort and island hopped to Hidden Lagoon in Caob.
 There was very little said of this lagoon, and I think it might be the same Sugba Lagoon I’d read online after our trip.
 Our boat motored around the verdant islands but did not dock since there was no suitable patch of land in sight.

-Update 2017: Apparently, it is Sugba Lagoon!
+Edit (2017): We’ve confirmed that this place is indeed Sugba Lagoon.
 Our boatmen then didn’t have a name for it when we asked.
 Development started in 2016, and it is now more open to tourists.
 Read about our visit back in this lagoon in Siargao.

 The green islands were reminiscent of Palawan, without the limestone rock formations.